 You don't need to be uncoupled to enjoy a good single-serve coffee maker, take it from me.
 Though I dig the retro diner vibe that comes from making a full pot of morning coffee — it's often much quicker to make individual cups of joe when I'm WFH.
 Never underestimate the power of a small coffee maker.

 As far as I'm concerned, every positive and productive day starts with an injection of caffeine.
 (I'd have an IV drip if it was possible!)
 Yes, you could get your fix at a café, but having a home appliance dodges the lines and maneuvers any markup.
 Unless you’re serving a small army, you don’t need a huge, multi-cup machine to start your mornings.
 Making an individual serving has many advantages, too.
 If you're using capsules, you can choose a strength or flavor that suits you, without feeling selfish.
 Plus, my skin and bladder definitely thank me when I'm not obliged to chug a jug before midday.

-At first thought, buying a single-serve coffee machine seems easy: All you need to do is choose one that’s well-reviewed and reasonably priced, right?
+At first thought, buying a single-serve coffee machine seems easy: All you need to do is choose the best coffee maker that’s well-reviewed and reasonably priced, right?
 Well, not quite.
-It turns out, each single-serve coffee maker has a bunch of different nuances that make some models more compatible with your lifestyle than others.
-To help, we scoured the Internet and found the best options around.
-Whether you prioritize convenience, versatility, or price, there’s bound to be something for you here.
+It turns out, each machine has a bunch of different nuances that make some models more compatible with your lifestyle than others.
+To help, I've curated a collection of my favorites to narrow down your decision whether you prioritize convenience, versatility, or price.

 Why you can trust Real Homes Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.